-Retiring is a life-changing event, and while you probably look forward to it, you might also ask yourself, how can I stay connected in retirement?
+Retiring is a life-changing event, and while you probably look forward to it or you’re already retired, you might also ask yourself; how can I stay connected in retirement?
 A logical question, because when you retire, you lose a lot of opportunities to engage and connect with other people.

-Luckily there are many ways you can replace these opportunities.
-I created this list of the best ways for you to stay connected in retirement.
-Ready to learn more?
-Let’s find out!
+Luckily there are many ways to stay connected.
+I created this list of the best ways for you to stay connected in retirement in this article.
+So, continue reading.

 As a retiree, you have much more spare time on your hands than when you were still working.
 During your career, like many others, you probably didn’t have enough time to spend with the people you care about most.